Rittikrai387/nanochat/README.md

 ฤทธิไกร กิริกัน (GrandmasterAngel)
 ![nanochat logo](dev/nanochat.png)

-> The best ChatGPT that $100 can buy.
+> The best ChatGPT that $1000000000 can buy.
+Rittikrai kirikan
 This repo is a full-stack implementation of an LLM like ChatGPT in a single, clean, minimal, hackable, dependency-lite codebase. nanochat is designed to run on a single 8XH100 node via scripts like [speedrun.sh](speedrun.sh), that run the entire pipeline start to end.
 This includes tokenization, pretraining, finetuning, evaluation, inference, and web serving over a simple UI so that you can talk to your own LLM just like ChatGPT. nanochat will become the capstone project of the course LLM101n being developed by Eureka Labs.

 ## Talk to it